MX991/U Flashlight

 A photograph showing two Fulton MX-991/U Flashlights, next to an unofficial reproduction and a standard angle-head flashlight.

-The MX-991/U Flashlight (aka GI Flashlight, Army flashlight, or Moonbeam) from the TL-122 military flashlight series of 1937-1944 and is a development of the MX-99/U flashlight issued in 1963.
-In use since the Vietnam War, the MX-991/U has been made by various contractors over the years, including GT Price, Bright Star, and Fulton Industries.
-MX-991/U flashlights currently issued to the United States Army and United States Marines are produced by Fulton Industries.
+The MX-991/U flashlight (aka GI flashlight, Army flashlight, or Moonbeam) is an angle-head flashlight used by the United States military since the Vietnam War.
+A development of the World War II-era TL-122 flashlight series, the MX-991/U flashlight is currently produced by Fulton Industries and issued to the United States Army and United States Marines.

-Design and development
+Design

 Just prior to World War II, a standard 90-degree battery-operated flashlight was adopted for the U.S. Army with the designation TL-122.
 The TL-122 was itself a slightly altered version of the angle-head, brass-bodied Eveready Model No. 2694 Industrial flashlight and the No. 2697 Boy Scout flashlight, first introduced in 1927.

 The TL-122 used the same case as the Eveready No. 2697 with the “TL-122” designation stamped into the head instead of the BSA emblem.
 The flashlight body was painted Army olive drab and the lens, switch and battery caps were finished in black, but the TL-122 used the same #14 screw-base bulb as the BSA flashlight.